 • All ten cars have date coded components as early as March of 1966.

 • All ten cars were built with many prototype parts without part numbers.
-Part numbers were inscribed in these parts with marker, Pilot Prototype tags, and Pilot Prototype stickers.
+Part numbers were inscribed in these parts with marker and an engraving scribe.
+Additionally, these cars were equipped with Pilot Prototype tags, and Pilot Prototype stickers.

 • All ten cars have historical title histories obtained.

 • All intended end uses for the F-Body Pilot Prototypes have been ascertained and are reflected in their commonly held names at the top of each car’s individual research page.

 • As of 3/1/2015, ten F-Body Pilot Prototypes are confirmed to still exist.
 However, research is still on-going.

 • The Pilot Program was intended as an Engineering Study with many smaller studies within the larger study.

 • One of these smaller studies was the study of the IBM 360 computer driven by the punch cards for each individual build.
 As one would expect, testing of this computer was incorporated into this process.
 Consequently, many cowl tags created were done as a test of this cutting edge computer.
 A very high concentration of cowl tag test runs were present on the Sales Convention Cars.